ayanahye/PlantSnap/README.md

    ```bash
    npm install
    ```
-   in project folder to auto install  dependencies.
+   in the terminal for the project to auto install dependencies.
 3. To start the development server, please use the command
    ```bash
    npm run dev